 The square of land between Minories and Leman Street has, for reasons we've never been able to fathom, a particular preponderance of average pubs.
 We're sure each has its charms to the regulars, but nothing you'd go out of your way to visit.

 The Princess of Prussia is a bit different.
-Behind its classic exterior lurks a beautiful Victorian bar.
+Behind its unique exterior lurks a beautiful Victorian bar.
 It's clearly been updated once or twice, but the overall effect still feels authentically 19th century.
-It's the sort of place you might expect Dan Cruickshank to pop into for a pint — which is exactly what he did on our last visit.
+It's the sort of place you might expect Dan Cruickshank to pop into for a pint — which is exactly what he did on one of our visits.

 Whether you're drinking in the bustling front bar, or cosying up in the back space, this is a truly lovely pub in which to hang out.
 What's more, there's a reasonably sized beer garden round the back, should you have some kind of phobia against dark wooden interiors and Dan Cruickshank.

 The Princess is a Shepherd Neame house, so the beers are largely familiar names like Whitstable Bay and Spitfire.
 That said, the Faversham-based brewery is getting a little bit more experimental of late, and we enjoyed the novelty of the Sun & Planet steam ale.
 And there's always Guinness.